 Learn all the ways to log in Opsgenie, set password policies and administer user accounts.

 Incoming call routing provides a phone number and manages the routing of incoming calls to this phone number based on your on-call preferences.
-This can be used, for example, as a support call hotline that routes incoming calls to the right on-call engineers.
+This can be used, for example, as a support call hotline that routes incoming calls to the right on-call team members.

 You can forward incoming calls to anyone in the world.
 If your company has operations in various geographies, you can provide seamless support.

 You can have the incoming call routing read messages in different languages.
 This way, callers who speak other languages can use call routing.